d3987ef8/make-professional-website/README.md

 # make-professional-website (mpw)

-This is a Python package that provides the CLI scripts `make-professional-website` and `mpw` for short (they do the same thing).
+This is a Python package that provides the CLI script `pwm` ("Professional Website Maker").

 It is intended for anybody who prefers to maintain their data in plain text YAML files.